Handcycling for the Disabled and Wheelchair Users

 Handcycling is a Paralympic sport and has been since 2004.
 Find details of handcycling for the disabled including clubs, sports events and suppliers of hand cycles and bikes listed below along with details of how to get involved.

 An online guide to handbikes for the disabled and wheelchair users with guides, model options and a range of handbike accessories.

 Website of adrenaline-addicted hand-cyclist Robert Groves.
 Check out his story, his interest in handcycling and future events.
 Includes video clips, cycle images and much more for the world of hand cycling.

 Governing body for hand cycling in the UK, a sport enjoyed by many wheelchair users.
-View route details, membership and future competitions.
+View route details, membership, taster handcycling days and future competitions and events.

 Spinal Injuries Association site highlighting the benefits of handcycling for all disabilities including wheelchair users.
 Also offers a general spinal injury helpline.

 Highlighting the Attitude Hybrid hand cycle from Quickie that fits to your own wheelchair as an accessory.
 View images, video clips and where to purchase.

 Selling wheelchairs and folding bikes plus a range of hand cycles, both manual and powered that are designed to be used with an existing wheelchair.